lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 ## Rendering to an attachment

-We will start first by modifying the `ScnRender` class to use its own attachment for color output instead of using swap chain images.
+We will start by modifying the `ScnRender` class to use its own attachment for color output instead of using swap chain images.
 If you recall we already did have attachments for depth information.
 The changes in the `ScnRender` class start like this:

 ```java